cortexlabs/cortex/README.md

 <br>

 Cortex is a machine learning deployment platform that runs in your AWS account.
 It takes exported models from S3 and deploys them as web APIs.
-It also handles autoscaling, rolling updates, log streaming, inference on CPUs or GPUs, and more.
+It handles autoscaling, rolling updates, log streaming, inference on CPUs or GPUs, and more.

 Cortex is maintained by a venture-backed team of infrastructure engineers and [we're hiring](https://angel.co/cortex-labs-inc/jobs).